raspberrypi-ui/wf-panel-pi/README-kbdlayout.md

 wf-panel-pi uses a config file located (by default) in `~/.config/wf-panel-pi.ini`.

-The default configuration may not include KbdLayout, but you can add it manually by right-clicking on the taskbar and selecting "Preferences".
-Note that for KbdLayout to work, the kbdd plugin (installed with this build) must be enabled in your $HOME/.config/wayfire.ini.
+The default configuration may not include KbdLayout, but you can add it manually by right-clicking on the taskbar and clicking "Add/Remove Plugins".
+Note that for KbdLayout to work, the kbdd plugin (installed with this build) must be enabled in your `$HOME/.config/wayfire.ini`.
 A nice idea is to use the `wcm` tool (which, AFAIK, is not in the standard repo, so you have to build it from source) to get a decent wayfire.ini and then add the kbdd plugin to the already-enabled ones.